Best daily deals

 As the term “amp” implies, headphone amps amplify the signal feeding your headphones.
 They do this by providing ample power to the headset when the power coming from your computer or source isn’t enough to drive the headphones adequately.
 If you can hear your music at an acceptably loud level, you do not need an amp.

-In all likelihood, you don’t need a headphone amp.
-However, there are instances beyond most consumer headphones, where you may very well need an amp.
+However, there are instances beyond most consumer headphones, where you may need an amplifier.
 When the maximum output of your source device is lower than what your headphones require for a good listening level, then and only then do you need an amplifier.
-Bluetooth headphones won’t need an amplifier because power management is integrated into the headset, and getting an amp will not change anything about your experience.
+Most often this happens because either the headphones you have were designed with different equipment in mind, or because you’ve made some pretty aggressive adjustments with an equalizer — and now need to adjust the gain past what your source can provide.

 When it comes to powering headphones with an amp, it's about more than high voltage; you also have to keep an eye out for current requirements.